Astrophysics (Index)About

 (function giving number of stars or galaxies at different luminosities)

-A luminosity function for some type of astronomical object, is an empirical unnormalized probability density function that yields the number of them at each possible luminosity.
+The phrase luminosity function is often used in astrophysics for an empirical unnormalized probability density function that yields the number of some type of astronomical object with each possible luminosity.
 Example object types are galaxies (galaxy luminosity function) and globular clusters (globular cluster luminosity function).
 For example, the Schechter luminosity function for galaxies (aka Schechter function, an example of a galaxy luminosity function), which is a modified power law:

 Φ(L)dL = Φ*(L/L*)αexp(-L/L*)d(L/L*)